 If you have moved since your last application for credit we may not be provided with this information until the next time you apply for credit.
 The information on your credit report is only as up to date as your last application for credit.

-It is also important to note, there is no law in Australia that states financial institutions must share information with credit bureaus.
-This means that we may not hold all your credit history information.
+It is also important to note that we may not hold all your credit history information.
 If you believe details on your credit report are incorrect, you can raise a correction request.
 There is no associated cost with requesting a correction.

 Experian is a proud supporter of the Australian Retail Credit Association (ARCA) industry initiative CreditSmart.
 This informative website was developed by credit experts to help you understand how credit reporting operates in Australia as well as empower you to understand how your credit choices affect the information that credit providers can access and how you can view and control that information.